 CL Climate: Past, Present & Future

-The 2012 Outstanding Student Poster (OSP) Award is awarded to Célia Sapart for the poster entitled:
+The 2012 Outstanding Student Poster (OSP) Award is awarded to Célia Sapart for the poster/PICO entitled:

 Natural and anthropogenic variations in methane sources over the last 2 millennia (Sapart, C. J.; Monteil, G.; Prokopiou, M.; Van de Wal, R.S.W.; Sperlich, P.; Kaplan, J. O.; Krumhardt, K. M.; Van der Veen, C.; Houweling, S.; Krol, C.M.; Blunier, T.; Sowers, T.; Martinerie, P.; Dahl-Jensen, D.; Röckmann, T.)